qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 can use the various fields, values and functions to construct the calculation expression, or you can just type it into the box (see :ref:`vector_expressions`).
 You can create a new rule by copying and pasting an existing rule with the right mouse button.
-You can also use the `ELSE` rule that will be run if none of the other rules on that level matches.
+You can also use the 'ELSE' rule that will be run if none of the other rules on that level matches.
 Since QGIS 2.8 the rules appear in a tree hierarchy in the map legend.
 Just double-click the rules in the map legend and the Style menu of the layer properties